EVORA-project/evora-ontology/models/docs/taxon.md

 ## Comments

-* The taxon of the highest rank known that can be used to classify a pathogen or group of pathogens (e.g viruses) in the reference taxonomy
+* The taxon of the highest rank known that can be used to classify a pathogen or group of pathogens (e.g viruses) in the reference taxonomy.

 ## Identifier and Mapping Information